 If you had an accident on or after 1 December 2017 your personal injury claim is covered by the Motor Accident Injuries Act 2017.

 A dispute occurs when there is a disagreement with an insurer’s decision.

-If you continue to have a dispute with the insurer over benefit claims or damage claims, you may apply to the Dispute Resolutions Service (DRS) to assist in the resolution or independent determination of your dispute.
+If you continue to have a dispute with the insurer about your claim, you may apply to the Dispute Resolution Service (DRS) to assist you reaching a resolution or independent determination of your dispute.

 Services provided by DRS

 If you disagree with a decision your insurer has made about your claim, DRS can assist in resolving your dispute in one of two ways:

 - Facilitate the understanding of issues in dispute between insurer and injured persons to mutually resolve these disputes.

 - Arrange an independent and binding decision by an expert assessor.